The Jets and Carolina quarterback Baker Mayfield have a unique connection to Cleveland.

 Cleveland limited Carolina’s Christian McCaffrey to 33 rushing yards and held the team to 54 yards rushing.
 Safety John Johnson had a team-high seven tackles.
 Edge rusher Myles Garrett was back in form with two sacks.
 The Browns sacked Mayfield four times and had six quarterback hits with an interception.
 That could spell trouble for Flacco or White.

 Cleveland leads the all-time series 15-13.
 The Browns have won three of the last five meetings, but the Jets have won two of their last three games in Cleveland.

 For the Jets, safety Jordan Whitehead was listed as questionable with an ankle injury, and safety Will Parks was activated from their practice squad.
 Tackle George Fant (knee), and defensive end John Franklin-Myers (toe) did not practice Wednesday.
 Punter Braden Mann (back) and wide receiver Braxton Berrios (heel) were limited in practice.

 Browns offensive tackle Jack Conklin (knee) and wide receiver Michael Woods II (illness) have been listed as questionable.

 This should be a tight one.
 The Jets had all the numbers last week, but they didn’t execute.
 The key for the Jets will be the defense, which needs to pressure Brissett.
 They proved they can stop the run, but Chubb and Hunt will be a challenge.
-I like taking the points (6.5) here — Browns, 24-21.
+NY Jets betting enthusiasts should take the points (6.5) here — Browns, 24-21.

 AP Photo/Rich Schultz